 You can start exploring the island in Shanklin – one of the coastal villages famous for its beautiful beaches.
 On the promenade along the sea you will find many restaurants and hotels – most of the Island is typically tourist-oriented.

 From Shanklin drive to the western part of the island.
-The most characteristic point is The Needles – three chalk rocks emerging from the sea.
-At the end of one of the columns a small lighthouse was built.
+The most characteristic point is The Needles – three chalk rocks emerging from the sea with a small lighthouse built at the end of one of the columns.
 You can get to Needles by car and then follow the path on foot to the cliff slope.
 It’s a fabulous place for a picnic.

-Next to Needles is Old Battery, a military fortification dating from the nineteenth century, in which memorabilia from World War II were collected, various exhibitions are also taking place.
+Next to Needles is Old Battery, a military fortification dating from the nineteenth century.
+There you can find World War II memorabilia or visit one of the various exhibitions are also taking place.

 While driving around the island make sure you get to Carisbrooke Castle near Newport.
 Its construction began in the 12th century.
 It is worth taking a moment to walk around the castle, relax in the Edwardian-style garden.